 Children involved in Entertainment (whether Professional or Amateur) may require a Child Performance Licence and a Licenced Chaperone.
 Regulated under the Children Young Person Act 1933 / 63 and the Children (Performances and Activities) (Wales) Regulations 2015.

 The purpose of these requirements is to ensure that the 'Work' is not detrimental to the Child's Welfare and Education.
-All Child Licences are FREE and are all obtained through the Local Authority where the Child resides.
+Child Employment Work Permits are obtained via the Local Authority where “Employment is to take place”.

 The youngest age a child can work part-time is 13, except children involved in areas like: